 Consolidating the elements of the system into a single agency may be viewed as simply an exercise of moving organizational boxes into a new configuration.
-Such a shakeup may be perceived as just the latest in a continuing flood of changes to wash over a system fatigued by constant disruptions in the ability to perform its important job.
+Such a shakeup may be perceived as just the latest in a continuing flood of

+Managed care and integrated behavioral and primary health care have strong implications for consolidation. changes to wash over a system fatigued by constant disruptions in the ability to perform its important job.
 This effort may also be seen as creating an organizational behemoth that is practically impossible to govern and that could marginalize certain aspects of the system and harm the delivery of services.
 Such concerns are understandable, but not insurmountable.